SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 No minimum order.

 The journal also has a "Data, Tools, and Replication" section that is devoted to the publication of short notes presenting new and innovative datasets in the area of international economics, new tools useful for research in international economics, and/or replications of existing empirical studies in the field of international economics.
+As for all articles submitted to International Economics, papers for the "Data, Tools and Replication" section follow the standard refereeing process.
 For more details about the "Data, Tools and Replication" section, please see the file DataToolsReplication.pdf.

 The current turnaround time to a first decision is 39 days, with an approximate acceptance rate of 12%.
 To avoid unnecessary delay for authors, the editor might decide to return the paper to the author(s) before full review if she/ he determines that the paper is not suitable for the journal.
 The decision is always motivated.